simzes/simzes.github.io/_posts/2024-8-2-light-shapes-and-lens-spacings.md

 Similarly, conversions that take scanning speeds from successful exposures and predict scanning speeds for measured lenses should be validated in an experiment.

+### Investigate Reciprocity Failure
+Photographic emulsion does not always have a linear exposure response to light intensity.

+When photographic media reaches an exposure level E at some intensity * time, ideal reciprocity means that the same exposure level E can be achieved at half this intensity and twice the time.
+Or one-third the intensity and three times the time.

+Reciprocity failure means that this property is not true!
+Photographic media has a response that is linear for much of its exposure profile, but elonges for low-intensity exposures; these low-intensity exposures need more time than expected to reach an exposure level.
+There is a commonly used calculation for adjusting exposure times under a certain intensity threshold.

+In the context of emulsion and the scanning strip, some areas of the light spot may count differently towards an exposure than the UV sensor detects.
+The reciprocity failure correction calculation needs to be derived experimentally, and applied to the light shape to correct this.

 ### Test more lenses
 There are several lenses that may be suitable, but haven't been tested yet.
 Issues around the LED projecting with condenser lenses emerged late in the project, and diffused-surface lenses are a recent discovery.